econPreference/TermStructureModels.jl/docs/src/scenario.md

 Baseline forecasts and scenario forecasts can be represented either as the posterior distribution of predicted objects or as the posterior distribution of conditional expectations of predicted objects.
 To summarize:

 1. Posterior Distribution of Predicted Objects
-   - In other words, Distribution of "future object" conditional on past observations and the scenario
+   - In other words, Distribution of future objects conditional on past observations and the scenario
    - Function: [`conditional_forecasts`](@ref)
 2. Posterior Distribution of Conditional Expectations of Predicted Objects
    - In other words, Posterior Distribution of "E[future object|past obs, scenario, parameters]"